 Badlands at Theodore Roosevelt National Park, North Dakota.

 Other nearby markers.
-At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
-Painted Desert Inn (about 400 feet away, measured in a direct line); Desert Vistas (approx. 0.8 miles away); Painted Desert / Finding Fossils (approx. one mile away); A Gap in the Geologic Record (approx. 1.1 miles away); Painted Desert Community Complex Historic District (approx. 1.2 miles away); Early Explorers (approx. 1.3 miles away); The Painted Desert (approx. 1.7 miles away); Route 66 (approx. 2˝ miles away).
+At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
+Painted Desert Inn (about 400 feet away, measured in a direct line); Over the Edge (approx. 0.4 miles away); Desert Vistas (approx. 0.8 miles away); A Painted Park (approx. one mile away); A Gap in the Geologic Record (approx. 1.1 miles away); Painted Desert Community Complex Historic District (approx. 1.2 miles away); Early Explorers (approx. 1.3 miles away); The Painted Desert (approx. 1.7 miles away).

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on April 9, 2014, by Michael Kindig of Long Beach, California.
-This page has been viewed 557 times since then and 73 times this year.
+It was originally submitted on April 9, 2014, by Michael Kindig of Long Beach, California.
+This page has been viewed 743 times since then and 10 times this year.
 Photos: 1, 2, 3. submitted on April 9, 2014, by Michael Kindig of Long Beach, California. • Bill Pfingsten was the editor who published this page.